 This was a perfect fit since climbing is her passion (rediscovered about 4 years ago when her brother gave her a climbing session as a gift), and she is diligently working at improving her skills and strength.
 Her most memorable moment on a high outdoor granite wall was looking down at the distant woods and lakes and watching the vultures gliding by below her vantage point.
 Tina’s favorite non-climbing activity is chasing the birds during spring and fall migration, aiming to get good photographs.
 She likes reading science-based books, coffee with condensed milk, and sounds of all kinds as she sees them in color, shape and motion. [ X ]

 Paul has been climbing for over four years and became hooked as soon as he set foot in TRC.
 He is a lover of the outdoors, enjoys traveling, cooking, playing his guitar and drums, and investing in the stock market.
 One of his life long goals is to hike the Appalachian Trail in its entirety, ME to GA, all 2200 miles of it.
 He says Yosemite National Park is his favorite place on planet earth (check out the valley in his pic).
-When he’s not at the club, you can find him exercising, reading, teaching music lessons, and taking care of his seven year old american bombay cat, Lucy. [ X ]
+When he’s not at the club, you can find him exercising, reading, teaching music lessons, and taking care of his eight year old american bombay cat, Lucy. [ X ]

 His favorite climbing moment was when he took his first whipper down in Kentucky RRG.
 A “whipper” is defined as an especially long or hard fall.
 He went at least 20 ft before he stopped.
 The moment his hand slipped off the wall, he felt free.
 It was just him and nothing else, he just was.